zealousweb/medigrowth-theme/readme.txt

 Initial release

 == Copyright ==
-Swasthika WordPress Theme
+medigrowth WordPress Theme
 Copyright © 2025 ZealousWeb
-Swasthika is distributed under the terms of the GNU General Public License v2 or later.
+medigrowth is distributed under the terms of the GNU General Public License v2 or later.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License or (at your option) any later version.